Criminal law and the courts

 Studying this module will also help to familiarise yourself with aspects of criminal defences with a particular focus on self-defence and duress.

 The final part of the module explores youth justice, miscarriages of justice and double jeopardy.
-This will allow you to engage with critical review of the criminal law and help develop skills needed for onwards study.
+This will allow you to engage with a critical review of criminal law and help develop skills needed for onward study.

-Throughout the module you'll be encouraged to engage with themes of law reform, campaigning, inequality and human rights through a range of multi-media sources, interactive activities and module materials.
-You'll also be given opportunities to develop key skills such as reading for understanding, note-taking and summary writing.
+Throughout the module, you'll be encouraged to engage with themes of law reform, campaigning, inequality and human rights through a range of multimedia sources, interactive activities and module materials.
+You'll also have haveopportunities to develop key skills such as reading for understanding, note-taking and summary writing.

 You will be provided with the module textbook Complete Criminal Law: Text, Cases and Materials 8th edition (Loveless, Allen and Derry) and have access to a module website, which includes: